astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/foreword/foreword.md

 # Foreword

-Hi, my name is Ethan Richards, and at the time of writing (late 2024), I'm a senior in Computer Science at the [Colorado School of Mines](https://www.mines.edu).
-I'm working on finishing up my undergraduate degree (graduating May 2025), but I am also pursuing my masters and will graduate with that degree in December 2025.
+Hi, my name is Ethan Richards, and at the time of writing, I'm a senior in Computer Science at the [Colorado School of Mines](https://www.mines.edu).
+I'm working on finishing up my undergraduate degree and will graduate with that in May 2025.
+I am also pursuing my masters and will graduate with that degree in December 2025.

 I'll make this foreword brief and answer the questions that you're probably
 asking: *What gives me the qualifications to write a book about computer science